Brownian motion on stable looptrees: Resistance and Random Walk Scaling Limit Results

 \subsection{Construction of a Resistance Metric on Stable Looptrees}

-The metric is similar in spirit to the metric constructed by Curien and Kortchemski that we introduced in Section \ref{sctn:looptree def}, but we will sum the effective resistance across loops rather than the shortest-path distance.
-It turns out that these resistance looptrees are in fact homeomorphic to the original ones, which means that the shortest distance metric can equivalently be used to prove the volume bounds of Theorems \ref{thm:main global} and \ref{thm:main local}, making the problem more tractable.
+The metric is similar in spirit to the metric of \cite{RSLTCurKort} that we introduced in Section \ref{sctn:looptree def}, but we will sum the effective resistance across loops rather than the shortest-path distance.
+It turns out that these resistance looptrees are homeomorphic to the original ones, which means that the shortest distance metric can equivalently be used to prove the volume bounds of Theorems \ref{thm:main global} and \ref{thm:main local}, making the problem more tractable.
 Additionally this means that part of the invariance principle of Theorem \ref{thm:compact disc inv princ res} arises as a direct consequence of \cite[Theorem 4.1]{RSLTCurKort}.

-To define a resistance metric on a discrete looptree $\Loop(T)$ for some discrete tree $T$, we view ${\Loop}(T)$ as an electrical network and equip it with the resulting resistance metric.
-Each edge of each loop has unit length and the distance between two points $x$ and $y$ in ${\Loop}(T)$ is defined to be the effective resistance between them.
-This is explicitly computable using the series and parallel laws for effective resistance on discrete graphs (see \cite[Chapter 9]{markovmixing} for more on these).

 In the continuum, again let $\X$ be as in Section \ref{sctn:Levy background}.
 This time, if $\X$ has a jump of size $\Delta_t>0$ at point $t$, equip the segment $[0, \Delta_t]$ with the pseudodistance